Writing a condolence message can be tough; after all, we only offer condolences during the most difficult moments.

 Religious condolence messages: “May he rest in peace” and beyond

-- May God grant you and your family the strength to bear this loss.
+- May the grace of God be with you and your family, providing you with the strength and peace you need to face this trying time.

-- May the Lord bless you in this time of need.
+- We pray that the Lord will bless you with comfort and strength during this time of need.

-- May God comfort you during this time of grief.
+- May God keep you and your family in his care, providing you with the comfort and strength you need during this time of mourning.

-- We wish that God will grant you the power to overcome this difficult moment.
+- We pray that God’s divine power will give you the strength and perseverance to get through this challenging moment.

-- May God’s mercy and blessing be upon your family at this difficult time.
+- May God’s blessings and mercy be upon you and your family as you navigate this difficult time, and may the departed soul rest in peace.

 Biblical condolence messages